lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 >
 </iframe>

 [see code in Github](https://github.com/lenmorld/lennythedev_src/tree/master/react_cache_api_calls/1b)

 A `ref` works well here, because not only it can hold mutable values that persists throughout renders, it will also be cleaned up on unmount (compared to a module variable).

 # II.
-Two components fetching the same API on event trigger
+Two components fetching the same API on a user event

-> If you have two or more components fetching same URL on user event

 Can we extend the solution above to two components, with a shared hook that maintains the cache in a `ref`?

 Let's say we have `<Component1 /><Component1 />`s next to each other, or `<Component1 /><Component2 />` (with Component2 fetching same URL as Component1).

-> Remember that two `<Component1>`s on the same render tree are still different instances, thus maintain their own execution scope (state, props).
-So they are still different components.
+> Remember that two `<Component1>`s on the same render tree are still different instances, so they maintain their own execution scope (state, props).

 ### `useFetch` hook for fetch and cache logic